Choreographic Lab, Exploration and Research

 May 7-12, 2023

 with guest Creative Facilitator Justine Chambers

 Ross Creek Centre for the Arts, Photo Credit: Kevin MacCormack

-Presented by Mocean Dance in partnership with the Ross Creek Centre for the Arts, CLEaR Forum – Choreographic Lab, Exploration and Research is a residency-based choreographic research lab that takes place in rural Nova Scotia.
-The program provides opportunities for two to three choreographers and four interpreters/dancers with a skilled support team, studio space for the duration of the week, a forum for dialogue and exchange, housing with meals, and a small stipend.
+Presented by Mocean Dance in partnership with the Ross Creek Centre for the Arts, CLEaR Forum –Choreographic Lab, Exploration and Research is a residency-based choreographic research lab that takes place in rural Nova Scotia.
+The program is a place for artists to gather to question their making practices and explore new ideas with a supportive cohort.

 A variety of mediums and approaches are used to interrogate practices and discover new ways of making.
 Photo Credit: Kevin MacCormack

-CLEaR Forum is intended as a collective artist residency focused on exchange and community, suitable for emerging to mid-career dance artists.
-The lab will provide choreographers the opportunity to question and progress their art making in an intimate, yet rigorous and engaging forum to work within.
+Suitable for emerging to mid-career artists practicing in the realm of movement, the lab will provide artists the opportunity to question and develop their art making in an intimate, rigorous, and engaging forum.
 All participants take part in the morning programming of shared practice and evening discussions.
 Through dialogue, led by the facilitation team, discussions will be held to address the day’s work, support arising questions, and consider the diversity of art-making practices.

 The Lab is held annually in the picturesque setting of the Ross Creek Centre for the Arts, in Canning NS.